Inferis/Inferis.github.io/content/posts/2015-04-27-ios8-and-interfaceorientation.md

 *As an aside: You'll notice that there's no equivalent interface orientation for the `UIDeviceOrientationFaceUp` and `UIDeviceOrientationFaceDown`, because they make no sense for the interface orientation: it remains the same whether you have the device face up or face down.*

-I show this because my first idea was to *cycle* through the orientation values by adding or substracting 1 from each value, wrapping around a the minimum and maximum values of the enum.
+I show this because my first idea was to *cycle* through the orientation values by adding or substracting 1 from each value, wrapping around at the minimum and maximum values of the enum.
 But looking at these definitions: this is not possible.
 First of all, the interface orientation values are based on the device orientation values, which have 2 more values we don't care about.
 And secondly, even if we could use the natural order of the device orientation values, they are shuffled around in the `UIInterfaceOrientationLandscapeLeft` and `UIInterfaceOrientationLandscapeRight` switcharoo in the definition of `UIInterfaceOrientation`.

 The net result is that we need to resort to an ugly switch statement: